 - Typically, winter fertilizers are applied after the last mowing of the season.

-- Water the fertilizer in well before you winterize your garden hoses or sprinkler system.
+- Water the fertilizer in well before you winterize your garden hoses or sprinkler system, and follow safe application guidance.

 - The Grounds Guys can pack an economical two-for-one punch by including pre-emergent weed killers with winter fertilizers.